tlambert03/cmap/docs/colors.md

 # Colors

-The `cmap.Color` type is used to represent an individual color.
+The `cmap.Color` type represents an individual color.

 ```python
 from cmap import Color